 - According to its format: group, individual, family therapy;

 - In accordance with the length and frequency of the sessions, as well as a combination of them (Garfield and Bergin, 1994).
 Because of their differences, the dialogue between them in the past decades was limited.
 In order to create a bridge between all these historical separations, some specialists in the field propose an integrative approach in psychotherapy which, since the 1990s of the last century is becoming more and more popular (Norcross and Goldfried, 2005).
-SEPI is an example of such an organization and its members are increasing every year and includes some world leaders in the psychotherapy practice and research.
+SEPI is an example of such an organization and its members are increasing every year and include some world leaders in psychotherapy practice and research.

 In the traditional case, the psychotherapists chose one theoretical model and apply that model in their practice in a flexible and integrative way.
-In the last few decades though, an increasing number of psychotherapist prefer not to identify themselves with only one approach and define themselves as integrative or eclectic (Feixas and Botella, 2004).
-In a recent research with over 1000 psychotherapist, only 15% said that they use only one theoretical orientation in their practice and the average number of theoretical approaches is four (Tasca et al., 2015).
+In the last few decades though, an increasing number of psychotherapists prefer not to identify themselves with only one approach and define themselves as integrative or eclectic (Feixas and Botella, 2004).
+In recent research with over 1000 psychotherapists, only 15% said that they use only one theoretical orientation in their practice and the average number of theoretical approaches is four (Tasca et al., 2015).
 In accordance with the integrative psychotherapy movement, the new research approaches target the seeking of common goals, choice of theories and techniques within psychotherapy models and the development of a new field of integrative and cooperative methods.
 The integrative model does not target to combine all psychotherapy models in one, but its purpose is to develop a new frame for a dialogue between the different psychotherapy approaches.
 (Feixas and Botella, 2004).
-The purpose is to find out what can be studied and used in different practical perspective.
+The purpose is to find out what can be studied and used in a different practical perspective.

-The integration in psychotherapy includes four different approaches: theoretical integration (i.e. transcending different models in creation of one, but completely different model), technical eclectism (i.e. using different techniques from different modalities), assimilative integration (i.e. working primarily with one model, but integrating aspects of others, when necessary), and the approach of common factors (i.e. focusing on effective psychotherapy practices that are common for all modalities) (Kozarić-Kovacić, 2008; Castonguay et al., 2015).
+The integration in psychotherapy includes four different approaches: theoretical integration (i.e. transcending different models in the creation of one, but completely different model), technical eclectism (i.e. using different techniques from different modalities), assimilative integration (i.e. working primarily with one model, but integrating aspects of others, when necessary), and the approach of common factors (i.e. focusing on effective psychotherapy practices that are common for all modalities) (Kozarić-Kovacić, 2008; Castonguay et al., 2015).

 - Integration of the psychotherapist as a person.

-In the process of education, the integrative psychotherapist will develop its own style of practicing psychotherapy and he will be encouraged to be creative and flexible, to communicate and interact with colleagues from other psychotherapy orientations, developing himself as a psychotherapist.
+In the process of education, the integrative psychotherapist will develop his own style of practicing psychotherapy and he will be encouraged to be creative and flexible, to communicate and interact with colleagues from other psychotherapy orientations, developing himself as a psychotherapist.
 The main accent is on the individual approach towards every different and unique client, in every different psychotherapeutic situation.
-This happens through the means of individual and a group psychotherapy, simulation of the psychotherapy process, participation in educational seminars of other psychotherapy schools in the field of integrative psychotherapy and continuing education.
+This happens through the means of individual and group psychotherapy, simulation of the psychotherapy process, participation in educational seminars of other psychotherapy schools in the field of integrative psychotherapy, and continuing education.
 The purpose, besides the development of basic psychotherapy skills, is to create a unique psychotherapy approach in which to integrate his own theoretical and practical knowledge.